fastly/terraform-provider-fastly/docs/data-sources/services.md

 ### Read-Only

 - **details** (Set of Object) A detailed list of Fastly services in your account.
 This is limited to the services the API token can read. (see [below for nested schema](#nestedatt--details))
-- **ids** (Set of String) A list of ID of services in your account.
+- **ids** (Set of String) A list of service IDs in your account.
 This is limited to the services the API token can read.

 <a id="nestedatt--details"></a>
 ### Nested Schema for `details`